stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 something definitely ended) to an indolence like that of a man who no longer cares to live.
-I was engulfed by a piteous lethargic fear of some ineluctable doom which would be, I felt, the completed hate of the peering stars and of the black enormous waves that hoped to clasp my bones within them&mdash;the vengeance of all the indifferent, horrendous majesty of the night ocean.
+I was engulfed by a piteous lethargic fear of some ineluctable doom which would be, I felt, the completed hate of the peering stars and of the black enormous waves that hoped to clasp my bones within them--the vengeance of all the indifferent, horrendous majesty of the night ocean.

   Something of the darkness and restlessness of the sea had penetrated my heart,